openhab/openhab-addons/bundles/org.openhab.binding.doorbird/README.md

 | motionMontage | Image | Concatenation of first n motion history images |
 | sipHangup | Switch | Hangup SIP call |
 | restart | Switch | Restart the doorbird |

+## Profiles

+A Switch profile is available for the doorbell and motion channels that will cause ON/OFF states to be set for items linked to the `doorbell` and `motion` channels.
+See *Items* example below.

 ## Full Example